reneeleung/Cozy-Roads/README.md

-## Cozy-Roads - Hack the North 2018
+## Cozy-Roads - Hack The North 2018

 Our application can be found at: https://htn18-216503.firebaseapp.com